-"What's Disney Plus Day?"
-I hear you ask.
-Well, Disney's gonna have a big-ol celebration of the second anniversary of its streaming service, with multiple debuts — plus a series of sneak previews of upcoming Disney Plus programming.
+"What's Disney Plus Day?" you wonder.
+Well, Disney's just had a big celebration of the second anniversary of its streaming service, with multiple debuts — plus a series of sneak previews of upcoming Disney Plus programming.
 Shang-Chi and the Legend of the Ten Rings joins its fellow MCU films, making it that much easier to watch all of the Marvel movies in order.

-In addition to Shang-Chi (which we'd thought would debut on Monday, Oct.
-18 at the earliest, due to its 45-day theater exclusivity window), another major Disney film will be easier to stream.
+In addition to Shang-Chi, another major Disney film will be easier to stream.

 That's Jungle Cruise, starring Emily Blunt and Dwayne Johnson, which was already announced to exit Disney Plus Premier Access on Nov.
 12, and be free for all Disney Plus members to watch.